BrownBiomechanics/Autoscoper/Documentation/socket-control-libraries/pyautoscoper.md

 * `optimizeFrame`: Optimizes the tracking data for a single frame.
 * `trackingDialog`: Automatically optimizes the tracking data for all given frames.

-The `optimizeFrame` method takes ten arguments:
+The `optimizeFrame` method takes eleven arguments:
 * `volume`: The volume index (0-indexed).
 * `frame`: The frame index (0-indexed).
 * `repeats`: The number of times to repeat the optimization.